 You are probably intimidated by the number of points required to stay in this idyllic property.
 Don’t fret.

-Hilton points are extremely easy to earn, and I will go over several methods to effortlessly accumulate them yourself.
+Hilton points are extremely easy to earn, and I will discuss several methods for effortlessly accumulating them yourself.

-As of January 2023, the Conrad Rangali Island will require 120,000 per night for a standard room.
+As of January 2023, Conrad Rangali Island will require 120,000 per night for a standard room.

-Heads Up: It is necessary to have this entire amount in your account before you can have the ability to book 5 nights at this resort.
+Heads up: You must have this entire amount in your account before you can book 5 nights at this resort.

 What If I Want To Stay In Another Property?